AndresPalacio/eligRules/private-maven/RuleModels/README.md

 *** A private Maven Repository of POJOs to be referenced by multiple libraries, which will be hosted on Amazon S3 ***

-TODO: all the things
+## Install (local maven repo)

-mvn --settings settings.xml clean compile deploy
+mvn clean compile install

+## Deploy

+TODO: figure out how to deploy to S3 or Artifactory